marcellogalhardo/marcellogalhardo.dev/content/posts/2021/10/07/deep-models.md

 2. [Absence of Invariants](https://medium.com/code-design/invariants-in-code-design-557c7864a047): it is unrealistic to define a quantity as a number between `-2147483648` and `2147483647`.
 3. [Error Prone](https://www.youtube.com/watch?v=t3DBzaeid74): what happens if you create an `Order` with an empty `accountId`?
 What will happen if you call `findOrderById` with an `ItemId` by mistake?

-Good models get out of developers' way by making it impossible to be in an invalid state and by leveraging the compiler not to allow human's mistake (e.g., an `OrderItemId` should not be used as an `OrderId`).
+Good models get out of developers' way by making it impossible to be in an invalid state.
+More than that, it leverages the compiler to not allow human's mistake (e.g., an `OrderItemId` should not be used as an `OrderId`).

 Let's redesign the previous model.